kampferdev/.github/profile/README.md

 ## Kampfer
-Kampfer is a **SaaS** building framework built on top of Flask and other powerful libraries, designed to streamline the development process for SaaS applications.
+Kampfer is a backend framework, designed to streamline the development process for backend applications.

 ### Development - Work In Progress
 Kampfer is under active development, and we're constantly working to enhance its capabilities.
-It will be released soon.

 ### Contributing
 Kampfer is in it's very early stages, for contributing, email me - `zayedmalickk@gmail.com`